 In August 2020, The Government Property Agency issued a paper entitled “Net Zero and Sustainability: Design Guide.”
 Although the document is aimed specifically at the Government’s own building estate, it has drawn heavily on the UKGBC framework to identify the steps and processes that a project team should undertake to deliver a net zero building.
 Until similar papers are published for the private construction sector, it is probably a good indicator of what should be expected.

 Clearly, there is a lot of detail that is probably best left to the experts, but the following points cover most of the core elements of the recommendations made:

 - Natural, sustainable materials should be considered first, avoiding high embodied carbon materials wherever possible and still ensuring longevity.

-- Efforts should be made to use less materials generally and to reduce the weight of dead loads, thus minimising structural weight and reducing foundation load and size.
+- Efforts should be made to use fewer materials generally and to reduce the weight of dead loads, thus minimising structural weight and reducing foundation load and size.

-- Transportation to the build site and onsite construction should be reduced by utilising offsite construction.
+- Transportation to the building site and onsite construction should be reduced by utilising offsite construction.

 - Waste and site works should be minimised and the construction materials and methods used should allow for future demounting, replacement or reuse of the structure or its elements.

 - Glazing should have high U values and, where possible, have a low surface area, whilst balancing the need for natural daylight and thermal comfort.
 All windows should be openable to allow cross ventilation.

 - All systems for heating, cooling, pumping and fans should include demand controls.